Asthma is a common lung condition that can affect your child's breathing.

 Make sure your childcare provider understands your child's asthma.

-It is a good idea to leave a reliever inhaler at your child's childcare location.
+It is a good idea to leave a reliever inhaler and spacer device at your child's childcare.
 Make sure the childcare provider knows how to give your child their inhaler.

 Coping with school

-Make sure the teacher knows your child has asthma.
-Give a reliever inhaler to your teacher.
+Make sure the teachers know your child has asthma.
+Give a reliever inhaler and spacer device to your child's teachers.

-It is a good idea that your child has one in their bag too, especially as they get older.
+Put one of each in their bag too, especially as they get older.
 This means they can take it whenever they need to.

 Make sure the teacher knows if your child needs to take their inhaler before exercise.
 It's also a good idea for your child to bring their inhaler with them on school tours.